bg-write/chatGPT-cheatsheet/README.md

 For non-developers:

 - **Ask** questions or give commands to ChatGPT to then take specific actions and steps.
-  - i.e. Explain JavaScript like I'm a 5-year-old, and then explain it to me like a senior engineer.
+  - i.e. Explain JavaScript like I'm a 5-year-old, and then explain it to me like I'm a senior engineer.
 - **Generate** ideas, documentation, or dummy data.
   - i.e. I need some sample data.
 I need a JSON array of 10 colleges with at least 10 fields each.
 - **Extract** summaries, key words, and other data from text, links, or other online resources.